 This is why it is often referred to as a ‘lifetime medical award.’
 The following are specific medical benefits available to sick or injured workers in Virginia:

 The Worker’s Compensation Act requires your employer to provide a selection of at least three physicians for you to choose from.
 The doctor you choose will become your authorized physician for the duration of your treatment.

-Your employer must pay for all visits, examinations, and referrals made by your physician.
-This physician will obviously be a key part of the treatment you receive.
+Your employers workers compensation insurance must pay for all visits, examinations, and referrals made by your physician.
+This workers compensation approved physician will obviously be a key part of the treatment you receive.

 Your employer must pay for all hospitalization costs that are incurred as a result of your injury or illness.
 This includes any initial hospitalization such as a visit to an emergency room as well as being admitted as an inpatient.

 PSYCHIATRIC AND MENTAL HEALTH CARE